 During fiscal year 2022, demand for the Company's products was negatively impacted by semiconductor supply related issues as well as labor, material and freight costs associated with the pandemic.
 The shortage of semiconductors resulted in frequent shutdowns and production delays by nearly all OEMs and the cascading effect of significantly reduced sales by the Company and inefficient operations resulting in higher costs.
 Sales for the Company were disproportionately affected more than the overall industry as a significant customer of the Company was affected by the semiconductor shortage to a greater extent than many of its peers, which affected some of the Company's programs with higher content.
 Supply chain issues associated with COVID-19 resulted in significant increased cost for commodities and elevated freight costs.
 Although most COVID-19 restrictions have largely been lifted, the pandemic has had and will continue to have a negative impact on demand for the Company's products as vehicle production remains below pre-pandemic levels.
-During the three and six months ended December 31, 2022, the impacts of COVID-19 and production call offs associated with semiconductor shortages began to lessen in severity and production continued to normalize.
+In Q1 fiscal 2023 the impacts of COVID-19 and production call offs associated with semiconductor shortages began to lessen in severity and production continued to normalize.